JawadHamdan03/MediPoint/README.md

 ## ✨ Features

 ### 👤 Patient
-- Register (via Admin), log in, and refresh tokens
+- Self-register (sign up) or be registered by an Admin; log in and refresh tokens
 - Search available doctors by specialty (soft-removed doctors are excluded)
 - Book an open appointment slot
 - Cancel an own appointment (with optional reason)